kermitt2/biblio-glutton/doc/Build-Databases.md

 Without Metadata Plus subscription, it's possible to use the Academic Torrents CrossRef dumps.
 For instance, with the Linux command line `aria2` and a high speed internet connection (e.g. 500Mb/s), the dump can be downloaded in a few minutes.
 However, the coverage gap will be more important.
 If the difference between the release date of the public dump and the current date is important (e.g. several months), updating the older snapshot via the normal CrossRef Web API will take an enormous amount of time.

-* DOI to PMID and PMC mapping: available at Europe PMC and regularly updated at ftp://ftp.ebi.ac.uk/pub/databases/pmc/DOI/PMID_PMCID_DOI.csv.gz,
+* DOI to PMID and PMC mapping: available at Europe PMC and regularly updated at ftp://ftp.ebi.ac.uk/pub/databases/pmc/DOI/PMID_PMCID_DOI.csv.gz, and https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_file_list.txt for license associated to full text files, both files will be automatically downloaded by biblio-glutton by default.

 * optionally, but recommended, the Unpaywall dataset to get Open Access links aggregated with the bibliographical metadata, see [here](http://unpaywall.org/products/snapshot) to get the latest database snapshot.